 Mr. Robinson studied mathematics at Bard College and New York University's Courant Institute of Mathematical Sciences.
-He is the recipient of the National Science Foundation - SBIR award.
+Mr. Robinson is the recipient of the National Science Foundation - SBIR award.
 4. Mr. Robinson is a named inventor of over 20 United States Patents.
-Google, Inc.

-("Google"),1 Amazon.com, Inc. ("Amazon"),2 International Business Machines Corporation
+Mr. Robinson's patents have been acquired by Defendant IBM, 1 Google, Inc. ("Google"),2 Amazon.com, Inc. ("Amazon"),3 and Intel Corporation ("Intel").